CSIS-iLab/health-commission/_posts/2019-09-12-the-ebola-virus-is-winning-in-eastern-democratic-republic-of-the-congo.md

 ---
 keywords:
   - Ebola
 title: The Ebola Virus Is Winning in Eastern Democratic Republic of the Congo
 content_type: commentary
+excerpt:
-excerpt: Over a year into the Ebola outbreak in the Democratic Republic of the Congo (DRC), insecurity and chaos are impeding access and crippling the response.
+  Over a year into the Ebola outbreak in the Democratic Republic of the Congo (DRC), insecurity and chaos are impeding access and crippling the response.
 CSIS’s
   J. Stephen Morrison lays out what it will take to end the outbreak.
 date: 2019-09-12 04:00:00 +0000
 authors:
   - _authors/stephen-morrison.md
-series: _series/health-security-dimensions-of-geopolitical-crises.md
 themes:
-- _themes/global-disorder.md
+  - _themes/us-leadership-in-the-covid-19-era.md
 image: https://res.cloudinary.com/csisideaslab/image/upload/v1568661036/health-commission/DRCONGO-HEALTH-EBOLA_m5gkn4.jpg
+image_caption:
-image_caption: A soldier from the United Nations Organisation Stabilisation Mission in the Democratic Republic of the Congo (MONUSCO), patrols outside an Ebola Treatment Centre (ETC) in Butembo, the epicentre of DR Congo's latest Ebola outbreak, after it was attacked on March 9, 2019.
+  A soldier from the United Nations Organisation Stabilisation Mission in the Democratic Republic of the Congo (MONUSCO), patrols outside an Ebola Treatment Centre (ETC) in Butembo, the epicentre of DR Congo's latest Ebola outbreak, after it was attacked on March 9, 2019.